“You will be home before the leaves have fallen from the trees.” — Kaiser Wilhelm to German Troops, August 1914

 Labor Day had been celebrated in the U.S. since the 1890s when President Grover Cleveland tried to appease workers with a holiday after the Haymarket Affair and Pullman Riots in Chicago (Chapter 2).
 People fought over the Labor Day date, though, since leftists and workers across the world celebrated on May Day to signal their solidarity.
 On May 1st, 1919, four months before the Wall Street Bombing, labor parades in Cleveland, Boston, and New York led to violent clashes between police and marchers, especially those carrying socialist red flags.
 In the Brainiest Man Case, in an obvious subversion of the First Amendment right to free speech, a Connecticut man spent six months in jail for saying that Lenin was the “most brainiest man on earth.”

 While that and dozens of other incidents were overreactions, the idea that communists intended a global, not just Russian, revolution was accurate.
 On the right is a Soviet propaganda poster showing Lenin sweeping away the Western evils of monarchy, superstition, and capitalism.
 Presumably, the “moneybags” character toward the bottom represents America.
+The Great War shifted the seat of global finance from London to New York City as the U.S. became the world’s leading creditor nation.
 The Communist Party was a worldwide organization and CPUSA launched in Chicago in 1919 after a split with the Democratic Socialists.
 They never attracted wide membership and didn’t bomb A. Mitchell Palmer or Wall Street — you could say that Italian anarchists inspired the Red Scare of 1919-1920 against American Bolsheviks and other radicals — but CPUSA worked in tandem with Moscow and did their best to manipulate and/or infiltrate more mainstream American liberals and progressives while J. Edgar Hoover monitored, cataloged, deported, harassed, arrested, and occasionally killed radicals on America’s far left and right.
 By the end of the Great War, the FBI had expanded its role beyond law enforcement as the government concluded it needed to act and use force against America’s political margins.